Have you and your family dreamed about taking an East Coast road trip, but it hasn’t been possible until now?

 Petersburg, VA (1 night)

-Distance from Washington, DC to Petersburg, VA: 2 hours 24 minutes/229 miles
+Distance from Washington, DC to Petersburg, VA: 2 hours 15minutes/229 miles

 Petersburg is just an hour’s drive from Colonial Williamsburg, one of the most fascinating historical attractions in the United States.
 However, deciding where to go in Williamsburg can be overwhelming, so we suggest choosing an interest-based itinerary on their website, such as “family fun” or “first-timers.”

 History lovers will also love Petersburg’s National Museum of the Civil War, a 25,000 square feet facility known as one of the best Civil War Museums in the United States.
-It’s filled with interactive exhibits where visitors can learn what life was like for a Civil War soldier.
+Filled with interactive exhibits, it’s a great place where visitors can learn what life was like for a Civil War soldier.

 Charleston, SC (3 nights)

-Distance from Petersburg, VA to Charleston, SC: 6 hours, 14 minutes/402 miles
+Distance from Petersburg, VA to Charleston, SC: 6 hours/402 miles

 Charleston is up next on our New York to Florida road trip itinerary, and we couldn’t be more excited.
 It’s a beautiful city with a treasure trove of cultural, historical, and natural sites to get out and explore.